felixbgd/PLmocap/README.md

 # PLmocap

-A library for machine learning, feature analysis, and visualization based on motion capture data.
+A Python library for machine learning, feature analysis, and visualization based on motion capture data.

 Preprocessing :
 - size_norm : Size normalization of the skeletons in a mocap dataset with multiple persons.